PORTO RUNNING TOURS

 Palácio da Bolsa, headquarters of the Merchants Association of Porto.
 Credits: ACP

-If you're afraid of missing out on any of the Christmas markets this year and really want some company to help you see the most of the street lights in Porto, our recommended option would obviously be.... the one and only...
-Heart of Porto running tour! ;-)
+Now, If you're afraid of missing out on any of the Christmas markets this year in Porto, our recommended option would obviously be.... our one and only...
+Heart of Porto running tour!

 Picture